What ICD-10 codes are used for left humeral fracture?

 - Proximal humeral fractures are most common in older people due to osteoporosis, while humeral shaft fractures are often due to high-energy trauma like a car accident or a fall from height.

-- Symptoms of a humeral fracture include severe pain, swelling, bruising, and inability to move the arm.
-There may also be a visible deformity or shortening of the arm.
+- Symptoms of a humeral fracture include severe pain, swelling, bruising, and an inability to move the arm.
+The arm may also be deformed or shortened.

 - Treatment depends on the location and type of fracture.
 Non-displaced fractures where the bone fragments remain aligned may be treated with a sling or brace and physical therapy.